If Earth is a sphere, why is the surface of water always flat?

 A molecule of water farther from the center of the Earth has a higher potential than the same particle closer to the center of the Earth.
 They are always trying to go to the location with lower potential.
 As a result, the water surface will form a curvature centered on Earth’s center of gravity.
 Every water particle that forms the water surface has the same potential as they are approximately at the same distance from the center of Earth.

-Since the radius of the Earth is relatively huge (6371 km), the curvature will not be visible in the case of the water with a small surface area, like in a glass or a bucket.
-Even if there appears to be a curvature, it is caused by other forces such as the capillarity action.
+Since the radius of Earth is huge (~6371 km), the curvature will not be visible if the surface area is small, like in a glass or a bucket.
+Even if there can appear to be a curvature, it results from other forces, such as surface tension.

 Inference vs. Observation

-Some flat-Earthers demand observational or experimental proof of the numbers we’ve posted here.
+Some flat-Earthers demand observational or experimental proof of the numbers we have posted here.
 The following is our response.

 The numbers were obtained from calculation.
-Those are the consequences if the Earth is spherical with the radius of 6371 km.
+Those are the consequences if the Earth is spherical with a radius of 6371 km.
 The numbers were not obtained from an experiment or visual observation.

 The party who did visual observation is, in fact, these same flat-Earthers themselves.
-They argued that because water in a glass is flat, then it will also be flat no matter how large is the body of water.
-And thus, the burden of proof is actually in their hands: “What is your proof that there’s no 0.00000002 cm curvature in the glass you are showing us?”
-A visual observation is certainly not sufficient to prove it.
+They argued that because the water in a glass is flat, it will also be flat no matter how large the body of water is.
+The burden of proof is in their hands: “What is your proof that there is no 0.00000002 cm curvature in the glass you are showing us?”
+Visual observation is certainly not sufficient to prove it.

 The numbers we are showing were taken from inference, not observation.
-The numbers were derived from other parameters —like the radius of the Earth— which was known from other observations and measurements.
+The numbers were derived from Earth’s radius, which was known from other observations and measurements.